-Points of interest: The altar chairs, kerosene lamps, architectural structure, wainscoting walls and ceiling, porthole windows as in a ship, hand-carving on the altar, pulpit and railing, the candelabra and altar cloth, handcarved stone baptismal font, the Star of Bethlehem in the church ceiling, Thorvaldsen’s statue of Christ, the Celtic cross, and pictures in the narthex.
+The current church used by worshipers every Sunday holds many historic points of interest, including: the altar chairs, kerosene lamps, architectural structure, wainscoting walls and ceiling, porthole windows as in a ship, hand-carving on the altar, pulpit and railing, the candelabra and altar cloth, hand-carved stone baptismal font, the Star of Bethlehem in the church ceiling, Thorvaldsen’s statue of Christ, the Celtic cross, and pictures in the narthex.

 The first Danebod Folk School was built in the year 1888, and church services were held in the lecture hall of that building.
 On February 25, 1917, the first Folk School burned to the ground, but nine months later the present brick building was dedicated.

-In 1946 the Folk School was renovated and is now used as the Parish hall for the Danebod congregation, for camps, retreats, and a meeting place for local clubs and groups.
+In 1946 the Folk School was renovated and is now used as the Parish hall for the Danebod congregation as well as the setting for numerous annual camps, retreats, and local clubs and groups.

 Points of interest: The hand-carved podium in the lecture hall, the picture behind the podium, the hand-carved wooden cross on the podium, collection plates made by Dr. Thomsen, and also the statuary in the lecture hall and sitting rooms, pictures in the sitting rooms and the small podium in the dining room.

 The Stone Hall was built in 1889 from native field rock hauled in by farmers and split and shaped by a Danish stone mason named Kristian Klink.
-The Stone Hall was used as the first church, later as a gym and assembly hall.
-At the present time it is used as a museum and at times as a classroom.
+The Stone Hall was used as the first church, later as a gym and then as an assembly hall.
+At the present time it is used as a museum and occasional classroom.

 Points of interest: The old bell from the former children’s school (outside), fresco from the gym hall, the old chandelier from the church, old pictures, and handcut field stone in the structure.

-The Danebod Gym Hall was erected in 1904 and was used for gymnastic and basketball for the Folk School students and local people.
+The Danebod Gym Hall was erected in 1904 and was used for gymnastic and basketball for the Folk School students and locals.
 In 1928 it was enlarged with a stage, basement and furnace.
-Many home talent plays were presented there and it is still used for an occasional play, and is also used by the camps and retreats for folk dancing.
+Many home talent plays were presented there and it is still used for an occasional play and folk dancing during camps and retreats.